lukebellamy053/blog-api/README.md

 run docker compose up -d to start the database in the background

-run yarn dev to run the application
+run yarn start:dev to run the application

 run yarn test to run the unit tests

 run yarn test:e2e to run the e2e tests (DB must be running)

 Swagger can be found at /swagger-ui